justinleetyler/justinleetyler.github.io/catalog.md

 > Cassandra: Daughter of Vladimir Rubicon; goes missing during an archological expedition in Central America.
 > Ch.
 06: Mulder, Scully, and Rubiicon fly to Cancun on their way to the Yucatan. -s
 > Ch.
-07: A guy named Pepe Candelaria is attacked by 'feathered serpents'. -s Anglo-American cataloguing rules / prepared under the direction of the Joint Steering Committee for Revision of AACR, a committee of the American Library Association ... [et al.]. -- Ottawa : Canadian Library Association ; Chicago : American Library Association, 2002-2005. -- 1 v. (loose-leaf). -- ISBN 0888023006. -- DBID 8377.
-1. 025.3
+07: A guy named Pepe Candelaria is attacked by 'feathered serpents'. -s Anglo-American cataloguing rules / prepared under the direction of the Joint Steering Committee for Revision of AACR, a committee of the American Library Association ... [et al.]. -- Ottawa : Canadian Library Association ; Chicago : American Library Association, 2002-2005. -- 1 v. (loose-leaf). -- ISBN 0888023006. -- DBID 8377 -- DDC 025.3

 Anonymous 4 (Musical group). -- Legends of St. Nicholas: Medieval Chant and Polyphony. -- Computer data. -- London: Harmonia Mundi, 1999. -- on 1 external hard drive. -- Title from Compact Disk. -- DDC 781.723.
-Answers.com. -- Computer program. -- [Wesley Hills, N.Y.] : GuruNet, c1999- -- Title from homepage. -- Mode of Access: World Wide Web (http://www.answers.com).
-1. 030.
+Answers.com. -- Computer program. -- [Wesley Hills, N.Y.] : GuruNet, c1999- -- Title from homepage. -- Mode of Access: World Wide Web (http://www.answers.com) -- DDC 030.
 > ZHONGLI QUAN a/k/a HAN ZHONGLI, the most ancient of the immortals in Taoism. -f

 Appalachian Mountain Club.
-Boston Chapter. -- Boston Chapter of the Appalachian Mountain Club [website]. -- Computer data. -- [Mass.?] : The chapter, [20--?]- -- Title from homepage. -- Mode of Access: World Wide Web (http://www.amcboston.org) . -- DBID 3063.
-1. 796.
+Boston Chapter. -- Boston Chapter of the Appalachian Mountain Club [website]. -- Computer data. -- [Mass.?] : The chapter, [20--?]- -- Title from homepage. -- Mode of Access: World Wide Web (http://www.amcboston.org) . -- DBID 3063 -- DDC 796.

 Archer, Richard. -- As if an enemy's country. -- Oxford University Press, c2010. -- xviii, 284 p. -- ISBN 9780199895779. -- DDC 973.
 > This book explores the major events (sugar, stamp, and townshend acts, Boston's occupation, and the massacre) that lead to the revolution. -s